 As a severe prednisone dependent asthmatic, I am all too familiar with the roller coaster that comes with prednisone tapering.
 Let's start at the beginning prednisone is a steroid anti-inflammatory drug that has many uses in many diseases.
 It is prescribed in asthma to treat underlining inflammation which is an underlying driver of asthma.

 I am one of those asthmatics that has a significant inflammation component, steroids are a large component of my treatment.
 I was definitely not excited to become prednisone dependent but I have tried everything and I was out of options that controlled my inflammation the way that prednisone does.
 I have gone through many bursts for exacerbation or even periods of being on higher doses for some time.
-It is important to note that every asthmatic is different and may have different experiences with prednisone use tapering.
-There are many asthmatics that experience side effects and many that do not.
+It is important to note that every person with asthma is different and may have different experiences with prednisone use tapering.
+There are many people with asthma that experience side effects and many that do not.

 Why is prednisone tapered?

 Prednisone is similar to cortisol.
 Cortisol is naturally produced by our adrenal glands.
-After extended use of prednisone (generally for a few weeks).1 Your adrenal gland start decreasing the amount of cortisol they produce.
-The theory is that by gradually reducing the amount of prednisone, the adrenal glands will have a chance to “wake up and start producing their normal amount of cortisol.
+After extended use of prednisone (generally for a few weeks).
+Your adrenal gland starts decreasing the amount of cortisol they produce.
+The theory is that by gradually reducing the amount of prednisone, the adrenal glands will have a chance to "wake up and start producing their normal amount of cortisol.1

 You may also be sent for a cortisol test to ensure that your adrenal glands are working.

 My experience with side effects while tapering prednisone